ILR 180-Day Rule: How the Absence Calculator Works

 Suppose you left the UK for 90 days in November 2023 and another 95 days in September 2024.
 Your total absence is 185 days, but spread across two calendar years.
 You might assume you're fine.

 But the Home Office looks at a 12-month window ending in November 2024.
 In that window, you were absent from November 2023 (90 days) plus September–November 2024 (partial, say 60 days) — potentially 150 days.
 That example would pass.
-But if the September trip started in August 2024 and lasted 95 days, a window running August 2023 to August 2024 could capture both trips and exceed 180 days.
+But if the September trip started in August 2024 and lasted 95 days, a window ending during that trip could capture both trips and exceed 180 days.

 This is why you cannot simply add up annual totals.
 You need to check every possible 12-month window across your full qualifying period.